ChaimaaAndInterface/ChaimaaAndInterface/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=MehediAndInterface)

-I am a passionate learner and educator with a love for discovering new technologies and concepts.
+I thrive at the intersection of Artificial Intelligence and Cybersecurity—not because it’s my job, but because it’s my passion.
+From exploring machine learning models to understanding ethical hacking techniques, I love diving deep into the ever-evolving world of technology.
 Here are some of the things I enjoy:

 - 🌱 I’m currently learning Cyber Security, Artificial Intelligence and Internet of Things (IoT).
 - 💬 Ask me about my work.